Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Introduction

 The understanding of Strichartz estimates on compact manifolds is far from complete.
 It is not known in general how the exponents $(p,r,s)$ in the sharp Strichartz estimates are related to the geometry and topology of the underlying manifold.
 Also, there still are important classes of compact manifolds on which the Strichartz estimates have not been explored yet.
-It is my intention to explore Strichartz estimates on more concrete classes of compact manifolds, in the hope that such questions would both be interesting by themselves and also provide more data in order to finally be able to interpret the sharp exponents $(p,r,s)$ in terms of the geometrical and topological information of the underlying manifold.
-The class of compact Lie groups is a natural choice among all compact manifolds, due to their geometrical importance as well as the explicit harmonic analysis that is available on them.
-The goal of this paper is to prove scaling critical Strichartz estimates of the form \eqref{StrCri} for $M=G$ being a general connected compact Lie group equipped with a \textit{rational metric} in the sense that is described below, for all $p\geq\frac{2(r+4)}{r}$, $r$ being the \textit{rank} of $G$.
+Note that both standard tori and spheres on which Strichartz estimates are known are special cases of compact globally symmetric spaces, and since all compact globally symmetric spaces share the same behavior of geodesic dynamics as tori, from a semiclassical point of view, it's natural to conjecture that similar Strichartz estimates should hold on general compact globally symmetric spaces.
+An important class of such spaces is the class of compact Lie groups.
+The goal of this paper is to prove scale-invariant Strichartz estimates of the form \eqref{StrCri} for $M=G$ being any connected compact Lie group equipped with a canonical \textit{rational metric} in the sense that is described below, for all $p\geq\frac{2(r+4)}{r}$, $r$ being the \textit{rank} of $G$.
+In particular, full Strichartz estimates without loss for some non-rectangular tori will be given.